18 of the Best Culinary Destinations In The World for Scrumptious Adventures

 Taormina, one of the most charming villages in Sicily

-Sicily, Italy’s Mediterranean gem has a fascinating history and food culture based on the different civilizations that once ruled.
+Sicily, Italy’s Mediterranean gem, has a fascinating history and food culture based on the different civilizations that once ruled it.

 Having spent several months on the island exploring local food specialties, the food and history on this intriguing island is worth knowing.

-Sicilian food comes loaded with history with culinary influences from Arab, Spanish and Greek settlers.
+Sicilian food is loaded with history and culinary influences from Arab, Spanish and Greek settlers.
 Some of this region’s iconic dishes are gems you won’t find anywhere else in Italy.

-Your taste buds will relish the island’s iconic dishes like pasta alla norma, caponata, arancini rice balls, and frozen treats like granita.
+Your taste buds will relish the southern Italy island’s iconic dishes like pasta alla norma, caponata, arancini rice balls, and frozen treats like granita.

 As you explore the region and its charms, load up on the most famous dessert, cannoli, stuffed with whipped ricotta.